-Discrete Remote Supports services cannot be authorized for participants who are authorized to receive Residential Habilitation (Community Homes or Life Sharing) services as monitoring by and interaction with professionals are covered in the rates for those services.
+Discrete Remote Supports services cannot be authorized as a separate service on the service plan for participants who are authorized to receive Residential Habilitation (Community Homes or Life Sharing) services as monitoring by and interaction with professionals are covered in the rates for those services.
 The direct provision of Day Habilitation services shall not be rendered on the same days and times that Remote Supports services are rendered.